This post contains affiliate links. Please read our disclosure policy.

 - Easy to make: Making your own pizza can be intimidating, but it’s very easy with this simple recipe!
 This is great for beginners and those who need a quick, hands-off recipe.

-- Pizza at home: With whole grain pizza dough and your favorite toppings, you can make a homemade pizza that rivals your local pizza joint!
-Save money and have fun by making your very own pizza at home.
+- Pizza at home: Who doesn’t love adding their favorite toppings?
+Save time and have fun by making your very own pizza at home.

 Ingredients Needed

-- Whole wheat flour: I use freshly milled wheat berries, but you can purchase whole wheat flour, too.
+- Whole wheat flour: I use freshly milled hard white wheat berries, but you can purchase whole wheat flour, too.

 - Water